ryanorlando/DH151-Project/Assignment2/storyboard.md

 Sebastien -  I liked the way Ainsleigh made each of her slides look.
 I like the visual element.

 Ryan - One thing I really like about this design is the idea for horizontal scrolling across our site.
 I think it presents an opportunity to make our project more unique and useful to the user.

+Ainsleigh - I wanted to focus on the navigational aspect of the site and how hierarchy of elements will better guide the user.

 ### Ryan:
 <p align="center">